 Attracting beneficial insects

-When I think of beneficial insects and pollinators, what comes to mind are beetles, ladybugs, parasitic wasps, lacewings, praying mantises, spiders and solitary bees like mason bees.
+When I think of beneficial insects and pollinators, here’s what comes to mind.
+Beetles, ladybugs, parasitic wasps, lacewings, praying mantises, spiders and solitary bees like mason bees.

 You were probably doing OK with the list until I mentioned spiders, right?
 We humans seem to have an innate fear of arachnids.
-While I agree they are kind of creepy critters, spiders have big appetites for all types of problem insects in our gardens.
+I agree they are kind of creepy critters.
+But spiders have big appetites for all types of problem insects in our gardens.
 So for that very reason, I’m more than happy to put out the welcome mat for them.

 So how to we draw in the beneficials and pollinators?